-Email marketing will remain an important tool in the future to inform your customers about offers, new products, or special promotions.
-Technical developments and changed user behavior mean that you have to regularly adapt your strategy to stay up-to-date.
+Email marketing is an important tool to inform your customers of offers, new products, or special promotions.
+Technical developments and changed user behavior mean that you have to regularly adapt your strategy to stay up to date.
 You might already be familiar with some of these trends — a sign that they are becoming more and more important.
 Other methods, such as A/B testing or smartphone optimization, have become so commonplace when it comes to newsletters that they don’t need to be explained in this article.

 For newsletters, you can follow the same tips that apply to accessible websites:

-- Clear test design with plenty of whitespace
+- Clear text design with plenty of whitespace

 - High contrast and restrained color design